pyinat/pyinaturalist/docs/endpoints_table.md

-# Implemented Endpoints
+## Implemented Endpoints
-Here is a complete list of iNaturalist endpoints, and the subset of them that have been implemented in pyinaturalist.
+Below is a complete list of iNaturalist API endpoints, and the subset of them that have been implemented in pyinaturalist.

-## Node-based API
+### Node-based API
+For full documentation, see: http://api.inaturalist.org/v1/docs/

 Method            | Endpoint                                    | Implemented
 ------            | ------                                      | ------